Please reach us at rareiguanas@gmail.com if you cannot find an answer to your question.

 Yes.
 You may update or amend your registry record during your active registration period if ownership details or supporting information change.

-Registry records may be referenced by owners, insurers, or authorities as part of broader recovery or verification efforts, at their discretion.
+IDR does not represent or act on behalf of law enforcement agencies or insurance companies.
+Registry records may be referenced by owners, insurers, or authorities as part of broader verification, claims, or recovery efforts at their discretion.

 No. IDR is a privately operated, independent registry service and is not a government entity.